SandwichGouda/Data/README.md

 ##### Configurations in NixOS

-All configurations options can be written in ``/etc/nixos/configuration.nix``.
+All configurations options can be written in `/etc/nixos/configuration.nix`.

 ### Dual boots

+- At each boot, the bootloader, often GRUB, allows to choose (and chooses) between several OS to boot.
 - To create a dual boot, you must reduce the partition.
 Use the Disk manager on Windows to do that.
 100Go is a good amount to install and use a Linux distribution.
 - NTFS the the (only) Windows File System Manager.
 It is the only one on Windows that allows to make disk partition reductions.
 FAT32, EXT4 are other File Systems.
 - BitLocker is on Windows by default.
 It is a disk cyphering system.